get_generator

 variants.async def generate_texts(...)

 for you.
 It’s currently undecided whether generators should prefer to provide weak overloads for compatibility, or whether they should ignore methods which can’t be used optimally to help provide clarity to the user about capability.
-You’ll find we’ve opted for the former strategy in our generators.api_key
+You’ll find we’ve opted for the former strategy in our generators.Generators don’t make any assumptions about the underlying mechanism that completes text.
+You might use a local model, API endpoint, or static code, etc. The base class is designed to be flexible and support a wide variety of use cases.
+You’ll find the inclusion of

 , model

-, and generation params are common enough that they are included in the base class.register_generator
+, and generation params are common enough that they are included in the base class.Use the

 method to add your generator class under a custom providerid so it can be used with get_generator